Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 Charity organizations understand the power of something that is new and just yours.
-For example, many women arrive at shelters with nothing.
-They truly arrive with just the clothes on their backs.
-To receive something that's not second-hand, knitted with care and warm can be comforting.
+For example, many women arrive at shelters with nothing but the clothes on their backs.
+To receive something that is not secondhand—but knitted with care and warmth—can be comforting.

-The best way to find the right charity to support is to jump on Google's search bar.
-Simply enter keywords like the following: charity, blankets, knitted squares.
-Quite a few will pop up and some of them are global organizations that accept parcels from all over.
+The best way to find the right charity is to Google keywords like: charity, blankets, knitted squares.
+You might find a local organization but there are also charities that accept parcels from all over the world.

 Choose Comforting Colours

 Which Yarn Is Best?

 Once you find your charity, the next step is perhaps the best part for most knitters - go to the store and pick out some wool!
 But keep in mind that not all yarns are created equally for this project.
 Avoid yarn that is too thin.
 Such squares won't keep anyone warm.
 On the flip side, be careful of yarn labeled as "chunky."
 They certainly can keep heat where it belongs but if you're serious about wanting to contribute plenty of squares, working with chunky wool can cause repetitive strain injury in your hands.

 The best yarn is warm, easy to work with and not too thick.
 Aran is a good choice, especially the DK type that is knitted with 4 to 4.5 mm needles.
 In the United States, these needles are marked as 7 to 8 and in the United Kingdom number 6 and 7.